Pursue a Doctoral Degree

 Under Office of Graduate Studies rules, applicants must have a minimum undergraduate GPA of 3.0 on a 4-point scale in order to qualify for regular admission.
 Most successful applicants have undergraduate GPAs significantly above the minimum.
 Preference in admissions decisions will be given to applicants who do not yet possess the terminal degree in a humanities discipline.

 In History at KU, we privilege high-quality graduate advising and mentorship at every stage of a student’s interaction with our department.
 As such, our application processes for the M.A. and Ph.D. are geared towards ensuring the best possible fit between faculty and graduate students.
 Graduate applicants who seek to study at the University of Kansas are required to correspond with at least one prospective faculty advisor well in advance of the application deadline.
 On the most basic level, these preliminary contacts with faculty give applicants a sense of whether or not the prospective advisor is currently taking new students.
 More than this, these conversations offer candidates for admission a better sense of how they might fit into the program at KU.
 Our admissions process is designed to educate prospective students about what studying at KU would really be like and about the resources the Department and University possess in their areas of interest, as well as offering an opportunity to get to know some of the people they’d be working with during their time here.
 Moreover, the early establishment of a relationship between prospective faculty and applicant permits students to refine their applications to better articulate the candidate’s fit with our program.
 The prospective faculty advisor will be able to more effectively advocate for the applicant’s candidacy based upon this correspondence.

-Once candidates for admission have established correspondence with at least one prospective advisor, they must complete the online application through the KU Office of Graduate Studies.
+Once candidates for admission have established correspondence with at least one prospective advisor, they must complete the online application through the KU Office of Graduate Admission.
 International or domestic applicants who are non-native speakers of English should carefully review Graduate Studies’ English Proficiency Requirements.